Growth & Care

 Mass Planting, Hedges/Screening, General Garden Use, Naturalizing And Woodland Gardens

 Arctic Fire® Red Twig Dogwood has clusters of creamy white flowers at the ends of the branches in late spring.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn an outstanding burgundy in the fall.
 It produces white berries in late summer.
 The scarlet branches are extremely showy and add significant winter interest.